 Data Lake Architecture.

 The flexibility of the Data Lake solves many data warehouse challenges.
-Still, it exhibits a lack of quality of the data which brings to attention the need to think about better data organization to avoid data loss and stagnation.
+Still, it exhibits a lack of data quality, which brings to attention the need to think about better data organization to avoid data loss and stagnation.

 Understanding Data Lakehouse